kapouer/matchdom/README.md

 ### filter at:selector:after:before

-By default an expression is replaced by its value, without affecting surrounding text, tag name, attribute, or node.
+By default an expression is replaced by its value, without affecting surrounding text, tag name, attribute, node, or json object.
 This filter extends the selected range.

 The selector changes the current parent: